m1ner79/Github-Twittction/README.md

 ## What do you need?

 First.
-You need to go here [https://developer.twitter.com/en/apps] and create an app.
+You need to go here [https://developer.twitter.com/en/apps] and create an app.</br>
 Now that you have an app, you need to click on details and then select tab "Keys and tokens".
-You will need Consumer API keys and also you need to generate Acces token & access token secret.
+You will need Consumer API keys and also you need to generate Acces token & access token secret.</br>
 Copy your keys and tokens and then go to the github repo you wish to brag about on twitter.
-Select settings tab and then click on Secrets(on your left).
+Select settings tab and then click on Secrets (on your left).
 Press "New secret" to add your keys and tokens and you are almost ready.
-Please read further :point_down: for more details.

 ## Requirements